ariessa/calculate-uniswap-v3-lp/README.md

     > Not too sure about the maths part 😮‍💨

-10. Function `get_position_ids` gets a list of position ids for an address, sort in descending order.
-Position id is basically the token_id for the `Uniswap V3: Positions NFT`.
+10. Function `get_position_ids` gets a list of position ids for an address, sort in descending order. `position_id` is basically the `token_id` for the `Uniswap V3: Positions NFT`.

-    Every time an address creates a new position, the address will get a `Uniswap V3: Positions NFT` that contains the details of their position.
+    Every time an address creates a new position, the address receives a `Uniswap V3: Positions NFT` that contains the details of their position.
 Same goes to updating a position.

 11. Function `get_position` finds a position that matches the `token_0`, `token_1`, and `fee_tier`.

-    Since multiple position ids with matching criteria can exists, only the first match will be considered.
+    Since multiple position ids with matching criteria can exist, only the first match will be considered.

 12. Function `get_unclaimed_token_fees` gets the unclaimed fees of both `token_0` and `token_1` by simulating a blockchain transaction using the Contract's method `staticCall` from `ethers v6`.

-    > The coding part was easy, but maths aint mathing 😶‍🌫️
+    > The coding part was easy, but the maths aint mathing 😶‍🌫️

 13. Function `calculate_lp` returns an object.